Model Evaluation Metrics in Machine Learning

 The Null hypothesis used here assumes that the numbers follow the normal distribution.
 It returns statistics and p-value.
 If the p-value is < alpha, we reject the Null hypothesis.

 Alpha is defined as the probability of rejecting the null hypothesis given the null hypothesis(H0) is true.
-For most of the practical applications, alpha is chosen as 0.05.
+For most practical applications, alpha is chosen as 0.05.

 Gain and Lift Chart